EPJG Composers 2023!

 Open to ALL instruments and vocalists!!
 If you play tuba, cello, flute, violin - literally anything, you are welcome!!

-June 26 is El Paso Jazz Girls LIVE online!
-Invite your friends and family to hear participants' compositions and performances live at facebook.com/epjazzgirls
+June 30, 2022 6pm MST El Paso Jazz Girls LIVE Concert!
+Invite your friends and family to hear participants' compositions and performances live.
+Concert will be at Young Women's Leadership Academy.

 Our program is fun, supportive, and costs nothing!